 There are a lot of bases to cover in developing an effective and comprehensive succession plan.
 To help you address important considerations and contingencies, and as part of a broader discussion of succession planning, the HBK Dealership Industry Group developed, "Ten Steps to Effective Succession Planning."
 This article completes the series with steps eight through ten.

 Step 8: Develop an implementation strategy

 Just as there are many parts to a comprehensive succession plan, there are many areas of expertise required to develop and implement an effective plan.
-Given our background in the industry and succession planning, and with the support of the HBK network of more than 400 professionals in all financial disciplines, we cover most aspects of the plan, coordinating with an attorney to ensure legal issues are addressed.
+Given our background in the industry and succession planning, and with the support of the HBK network of hundreds of professionals in all financial disciplines, we cover most aspects of the plan, coordinating with an attorney to ensure legal issues are addressed.

 The importance of a team coordinator cannot be over emphasized, one who is experienced in the dealership industry and succession planning and is a trusted advisor to the owner.
 The coordinator will quarterback the team, oversee all initiatives and communicate with the owner as decisions are made and the implementation strategy is developed.

 The use of written reports and memos to document the process and lay out the plan, step by step, is helpful in communicating with all interested parties.
 These reports can be used to: